 These are exactly the Fourier coefficients (up to a constant factor, depending on how you define them)!
 Each coefficient tells you how much of a certain frequency is present in a signal.
 The way we have defined them (with proper normalization of the basis vectors) ensures that the Fourier transform $T$ is an isometric isomorphism.
 In fact, the observation that

-has a special name in the signal processing community: it’s called Parseval’s theorem.
-We can also truncate the small Fourier coefficients to compress (or de-noise) a signal by ignoring its weak (or bothersome) frequencies – be it an audio signal or an image.
-This truncation is a special case of the projection in Hilbert spaces, so it’s in fact the best approximation in terms of the $L^2$ norm of the approximation error.
+has a special name in the signal processing community: it’s called Parseval’s (or Plancheral’s) theorem.
+We can also discard some of the Fourier coefficients to compress (or de-noise) a signal by ignoring its weak (or bothersome) frequencies – be it an audio signal or an image.
+Such a truncation of the sequence is a special case of the projection operation in Hilbert spaces, so it’s the best approximation in terms of the $L^2$ norm of the approximation error.

 One of the motivations for defining the map $T$ is that we can now represent objects in an arbitrary Hilbert space using a (countable) set of numbers (in $\ell^2$).
 Aside from being a powerful theoretical tool, it lets us store and manipulate these objects on computers efficiently, as evidenced by the example of the Fourier transform.